-Revised and approved by the ACEP Board of Directors October 2014, June 2006 and June 2004.
+Revised April 2017, October 2014, June 2006 and June 2004

-Reaffirmed and approved October 1999.
+Reaffirmed October 1999

 As an adjunct to this policy statement, ACEP has created a Policy Resource and Education Paper (PREP) titled "Guidelines for Credentialing and Delineation of Clinical Privileges in Emergency Medicine."